-Suspected cases of health care fraud and abuse by providers or members should be reported to the Fraud Hotline.
+Suspected cases of health care fraud, waste or abuse by providers or members should be reported to the Fraud Hotline.
+Reports of suspected fraud may be made anonymously.

 HEALTH CARE OPTIONS

 The Health Care Options (HCO) contractor processes Medi-Cal managed care enrollments and disenrollments.
 Refer members to the appropriate toll-free numbers listed below: